 There are a few other sacred ancient Egyptian animals, but those are the most prominent.

 Domestic Ancient Egyptian Animals

 Just because some ancient Egyptian animals were sacred does not mean the Egyptians didn’t use them for food, farming or sacrifice.
 And though pets were loved and cared for, they also stood the risk of being buried along with their master, sometimes alive…

 Farm animals were used for different things like milk, meat, hide, wool, horns and for helping in the farming processes too.
 They include sheep, bulls, cows, oxen, geese, and ducks.
 Horses were used to pull chariots and to ride on during wars and hunting.

 Cheetahs and other big cats were sometimes hunted and their furs were used by high-priests and pharaohs are symbolic garments during ceremonies.

 Dogs, monkeys, cats and even donkeys were some of the favorite pets – and they were usually mummified and buried in family cemeteries.
-Ancient Egyptian animals were also painted in tomb walls and carved in wall reliefs, and that's how we know so much about their value to ancient Egyptians.
+Guard animals were also sometimes used.

 I hope you enjoyed this page on Ancient Egyptian Animals.
 If you did, please share it with anyone else you think might like it.
 And if you subscribe to my newsletter, you’ll be updated whenever I upload a new page or video.